 The ratings firm also said it assumes Wells Fargo and JPMorgan structured the Heinz transaction to guard against a widening of credit spreads that would wipe out fees.

-Moody’s assigns an A2 credit rating (WFC) to Wells Fargo’s long- term debt, with a negative outlook.
+Moody’s assigns an A2 credit rating (WFC:US) to Wells Fargo’s long- term debt, with a negative outlook.

 To contact the reporter on this story: Dakin Campbell in San Francisco at email@example.com

 To contact the editor responsible for this story: David Scheer at firstname.lastname@example.org